Faculty

 Toni Lipscher

-Jazz
+Jazz and Acro

 Ms Lipscher began her dance education in Homestead, Florida.
 While a student there she participated in Miss Dance of Florida finishing in the top 10.
 From there she attended Florida State University where she danced for the Golden Girls and was voted Captain by her peers.
 In 1988, she was selected by College Dance Championship board to perform in the Opening Number.
 After college, she danced with the Miami Heat Dancers (captain, 1 year), the Eagles Cheerleaders (chosen to be in the video, NFL’s Hottest Cheerleaders, and the New Jersey Nets.
 She has also danced with Xanadu Dance Company.
 Toni has taught Hip Hop and Jazz at Atlantic Arts Academy and is proud to be a current member of REACH Dance Company and thrilled to be a teacher at Dance Theater of Florida.